 NOTE FROM CAROLYN:

 In my book, “A Woman’s Guide to Living with Heart Disease“(Johns Hopkins University Press, 2017), I wrote much more about how to help yourself get an accurate cardiac diagnosis.
-You can ask for this book at your local bookshop (always the best option!) or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press (limited time SPECIAL HOLIDAY OFFER!
-Use their code HHOL to get free shipping and save 40% off the list price when you order).
+You can ask for this book at your local bookshop (always the best option – support your local retailers!) or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press – use their code HTWN to save 20%.